hdgarrood/redmine_release_notes/README.md

   for each one, and it's a real pain
 * You wish it was easier to check whether all the release notes have been done for a particular version
-* You are on Redmine 2.0 or higher

 If so, then this plugin may be just what you need.

+## requirements

+Just Redmine 2.3.0 or higher.
+If there's sufficient demand I'll add 2.1 and 2.2 compatibility.

 ## features